grafana/k6-cloud-openapi-client-go/k6/docs/LoadZonesAPI.md

 > AllowedProjectsListApiModel LoadZonesAllowedProjectsUpdate(ctx, id).XStackId(xStackId).UpdateAllowedProjectsListApiModel(updateAllowedProjectsListApiModel).Execute()

-Update the list of projects allowed to use a given load zone.
+Update the list of projects allowed to use a given private load zone.